josmar-crwdstffng/angular/aio/content/guide/elements.md

 For example, calling `document.createElement('a')` returns an `HTMLAnchorElement`, which TypeScript knows has an `href` property.
 Similarly, `document.createElement('div')` returns an `HTMLDivElement`, which TypeScript knows has no `href` property.

-When called with unknown elements, such as a custom element name \(`popup-element` in our example\), the methods return a generic type, such as `HTMLElement`, because TypeScript can't infer the correct type of the returned element.
+When called with unknown elements, such as a custom element name \(`popup-element` in our example\), the methods return a generic type, such as `HTMLElement`, because TypeScript cannot infer the correct type of the returned element.

 Custom elements created with Angular extend `NgElement` \(which in turn extends `HTMLElement`\).
 Additionally, these custom elements will have a property for each input of the corresponding component.